soarlab/FPTuner/README.md

 ## Output
-FPTuner prints the allocation on the console.
+FPTuner summarizes the number of 32- and 64-bit operators, prints the allocation on the console.
 In the example output, for example,
 ```
 Group 0 : 32-bit